 See GWV-scholarship-list-2023 for a list of scholarships to be offered in 2023.

-But note that our scholarship offerings may change from year to year.
-Changes to the program will normally be announced on this website in December to be awarded in the following year.
+Note that our scholarship offerings may change from year to year.
+The program for awards in any year will normally be announced on this website in the preceding December.

 You may be eligible to apply if you are:

 - Female or non-binary/gender diverse (GWV scholarships are not for those who identify as men)

 - Enrolled at a Victorian university or at a Victorian campus of the Australian Catholic University on 31 March in the year of application